Dobiasd/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

 [tutorials/articles](http://elm-lang.org/Learn.elm) while constantly [playing around](http://elm-lang.org/try) with the stuff I just found out.

-After solving the challenges in the [pongtutorial] (http://elm-lang.org/blog/games-in-elm/part-0/Making-Pong.html) I decided to write this [Breakout clone](https://github.com/Dobiasd/Breakout), which turned out to be a very interesting and fun undertaking. **[Try it
+After solving the challenges in the [pong tutorial] (http://elm-lang.org/blog/games-in-elm/part-0/Making-Pong.html) I decided to write this [Breakout clone](https://github.com/Dobiasd/Breakout), which turned out to be a very interesting and fun undertaking. **[Try it